 How to offer a personalized experience

 A concerted and strategic attempt to deliver good, personalized experiences requires some planning.
-Here are nine things to consider when creating personal experiences for your customers.
+Here are 9 things to consider when going about creating personal experiences for your customers.

 Put aside time and budget